Digitale-Gardermoen/CIM-ETL/README.md

 It is solely meant as a "sync" between AD and another system.

-This app will not transform ANY data in AD, it only needs permission to read.
+**This app will not transform ANY data in AD, it only needs permission to read.**

+## Testserver
+Currently the testserver uses self signed certs. check https://nodejs.org/api/tls.html#tls_tls_ssl_concepts for how i created them.
+Done on Windows with git installed.

-### Dependencies
+## Dependencies
 - activedirectory2
 - dotenv
 - mongoose
+- mongoDB